shijianjian/Retrofire/README.md

 This is a point cloud processing software, designed for simple, silly point cloud operations, i.e. viewing, cropping, etc.

 It currently supports ASCII point clouds (i.e. ptx, pts, xyz) only.
+Other formats are waiting for development.

 ### Technical Profile
 This application is based on [Electron](https://github.com/electron/electron), [Angular](https://github.com/angular/angular) frameworks.
-Main viewer is based on [tree.js](https://github.com/mrdoob/three.js).
+Main viewer is based on [three.js](https://github.com/mrdoob/three.js).

 ### Usage
 Build for Mac: